ompatil7181/ompatil7181/README.md

 - 🌱 I’m currently learning **Backend Development**

--  See my portfolio at <a href="https://ompatil7181.github.io/My-portfolio/"> my website </a>
+-  See my portfolio at <a href="https://ompatil7181.github.io/My-portfolio/"> My portfolio </a>

 - 📫 How to reach me **omkarpatil9403@gmail.com**